 Upon the completion of the proposed charter the governing body shall hold a public hearing at which the citizens shall have an opportunity to be heard with respect thereto.
-Notice of the time and place of such hearing and the text of the charter, or an informative summary thereof, shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) in a newspaper of general circulation in the county at least once a week for two successive weeks, including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+Notice of the time and place of such hearing and the text of the charter, or an informative summary thereof, shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) in a newspaper of general circulation in the county at least once a week for two successive weeks, including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v)

+posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
-The hearing shall not be held sooner than thirty days subsequent to the first publication.
-Such hearing may be adjourned from time to time, but shall be completed not less than thirty days before the election.
+The hearing shall not be held sooner than thirty 30 days subsequent to the first publication.
+Such hearing may be adjourned from time to time, but shall be completed not less than thirty 30 days before the election.
 Upon completion of the hearing the governing body shall adopt the charter with such revisions as it may accept.